 Go Where the Parents Are

-If you want to meet parents in need of your services, you'll need to go where they are.
-Check with fitness centers, grocery stores, and mom groups to see if you can post a flyer or work with them to provide childcare services.
+If you want to meet parents in need of your services, check with fitness centers, grocery stores, and in-person mom groups to see if you can post a flyer or work with them to provide childcare services.
 Think about places where parents might have trouble keeping kids entertained and head there first.

-Schools and other non-profit organizations often keep lists of certified babysitters on file after a babysitting course is offered in the area.
-Make sure your name gets on that list so parents who call there will find your name.
-If no one in your area keeps a list like this, ask if you can help them start one.
+Schools and other non-profit organizations sometimes keep lists of certified babysitters on file.
+Make sure your name gets on that list so that parents can find your information.
+If no one in your area keeps a list like this, ask if you can help them to start one.

 Improve Your Chances to Get a Teen Babysitting Job

-Have you found that sometimes you get an interview with a parent but you end up not getting the job?
-Parents want to protect their children and want to make sure you will protect them when you are caring for them.
+Have you found that sometimes you get an interview with a parent, but you end up not getting the job?
+Parents want to protect their children and want to know that you'll protect them when you are caring for them.
 Look for ways to show your maturity, responsibility, and child care skills that will make parents feel confident you are the right person for the job.

 Look for a First Aid/CPR class where you can get certified.
-You an also take a babysitter course to receive specialized training in caring for kids of all ages.
-Take as many classes in school and online as you can in areas like child development or SIDS to enhance your knowledge base.
-Keep copies of your certifications on hand and be sure to mention them when talking with potential clients.
+You can also take a babysitter course to receive specialized training to better equip you to care for kids of all ages.
+You should also take as many classes in school and online as you can in areas like child development to enhance your knowledge base.
+Think about keeping copies of your certifications on hand and be sure to mention them when talking with potential clients.

 Make a Fun Babysitter's Kit

 You want to show your professional side to parents, but also need to engage kids with your fun side.
 If the kids don't want you babysitting, the parents might not either.
-Make a fun babysitter's kit to take with you on interviews and jobs that includes:
+You might want to make a fun babysitter's kit to take with you on interviews and jobs that includes things like the following: